 [Do you have a “cheat day”?
 I never allowed myself to have one because then it became a “cheat week” or month if we’re being honest.]

-Preheat oven to 350°.
+- Preheat oven to 350F.
 Generously butter a 13x9x2 inch glass or pyrex baking pan.

-Pour caramel into dish and, using an offset spatula, swirl it into the batter.
+- Pour caramel into dish and, using an offset spatula, swirl it into the batter.
 You will let your caramel cool to room temperature before swirling; unlike me, or it will kind of melt into the batter.
-Delicious but not quite the look I was going for.
+Delicious but not quite the look we were going for.